stephencweiss/stephencharlesweiss.com/content/blog/2019-07-03/postman-variables.md

 # Managing Environments

-To create an Environment, select the Gear icon in the top right of your Postman window and click on “Manage Environments”
+To create an Environment, select the Gear icon in the top right of your Postman window and click on "Manage Environments"
 ![](./manage-environments.png)

 From here, you can manage a single environment (or multiple).